euphwes/pyTwistyScrambler/README.md

 # pyTwistyScrambler
-A Python module for providing scrambles of various twisty puzzles, including the Rubik's cube, 4x4x4 cube, and others.
+A Python module for generating scrambles of various twisty puzzles, including the Rubik's cube, 4x4x4 cube, and others.
 Thanks to [csTimer](https://github.com/cs0x7f/cstimer) for providing the JavaScript scrambling source code around which this project is a wrapper.

 ## Example usage